-There are 8-piece (like the set shown) and 12-piece sets that include pots and skillets with lids and a set of silicone handle holders.
+There are 3-piece up to 12-piece pure ceramic cookware sets that include pots and skillets with lids and silicone handle holders.

 Arrangements change from time to time.
 So best to check for the latest offers.
-Click on the image below to see what’s on offer at Xtrema.
+Click on this link to see what’s on offer in this authentic ceramic cookware range at Xtrema.

 For something smaller to start with, there are five-piece sets.
 Click on the below image to take you to the latest offers (like leading up to celebrations or festive events, when you’ll find these heavily discounted) from Xtrema…

 Is 100 percent ceramic cookware safe?

 Xtrema claims its 100% ceramic cookware is made up of pure ceramic clay that has no toxic elements and therefore is safe.
 It claims its cookware is free from toxic elements.
 The company goes so far as to present lab tests to prove the cookware is safe from toxic chemicals or not.

 Xtrema prides itself as being Eco-Green for this reason.
 More on this below.

 The good features in more detail

 It is pure and non-toxic.
 The surface will not wear nor scratch and, with care, the cookware will last you a lifetime!
 But what else?